 - Book a local or a lesson program from Hudson Bay Mountain – the “Discover the Mountain” program will help you unlock the sizable amount of terrain the resort is home to.

 - Plan to spend time here and bring your backcountry gear.
 The Hankin-Evelyn Backcountry Park is literally a non-lift serviced ski hill – runs cut and acres of gladed terrain, but you ‘gotta earn it.
 Outside Magazine has called the Hankin park a "North American marvel."

 - Saddle up to the bar at places like Telly’s Grill, The Alpinehorn Bistro and Bar and the two-micro brewery’s – Smithers Brewing Co. and the Bulkley Valley Brewery.
 Introduce yourself and I promise you will walk away with new friends.

-Wildlife everywhere, check out this Facebook live with Moose on the way up to the resort
+- Watch for wildlife everywhere, check out this Facebook live with moose on the way up to the resort!

-- Keep your travel arrangements simple and book through the community's Ski & Stay packages, which will score you the best rates at www.SkiandStay.ca
+- Keep your travel arrangements simple and book through the Smithers' Ski & Stay packages, which will score you the best rates at www.SkiandStay.ca

 When You Go

 SnowSeekers has your ticket!
 Check out the links below and start packing.